wp-plugins/stock-ticker/readme.txt

 Visit [Yahoo Finance Stock Center](http://finance.yahoo.com/stock-center/) and look for preferred symbols that you need/wish to display on your site.
 For start you can try with AAPL,MSFT,IBM,CSCO,GOOG,YHOO,AMZN (Apple, Microsoft, IBM, Cisco, Google, Yahoo, Amazon)

+= How to get Dow Jones Industrial Average? =

+Since version 1.4.0 we use Google Finance, that support ^DJI exchange.
+To get quote for this exchange, simply add symbol `.DJI` or `^DJI`.

+= How to get currency exchange rate? =

+Use Currency symbols like `EURGBP=X` to get rate of `1 Euro` = `?
+British Pounds`

+= How to add Stock Ticker to header theme file? =

+Add this to your template file (you also can add custom parameters for shortcode):

+`<?php echo do_shortcode('[stock_ticker]'); ?>`

 == Changelog ==
+= 0.1.4 =
+* Change: Deprecated Yahoo!
+Finance as source (violating the Terms of Service of Yahoo with regards to the used data), replaced with Google Finance
+* Change: No more Volume info in quote tooltip (as Google Finance does not provide that data)
+* Change: Link chart on Google Finance instead Yahoo Finance
+* Tested on WordPress 4.0+

 = 0.1.3 =
 * Fix: correct placement for shortcode output buffer
 * Fix: ignored custom error message from settings page